Halfling (Dungeons & Dragons): Yondalla

 Yondalla is the chief halfling goddess and a member of the game's 3rd edition "core pantheon".
 Her symbol is a shield with a cornucopia motif.
 Yondalla is the goddess of Protection, Fertility, the Halfling Race, Children, Security, Leadership, Diplomacy, Wisdom, the Cycle of Life, Creation, Family and Familial Love, Tradition, Community, Harmony, and Prosperity.
 Yondalla is represented as a strong female halfling with red-golden hair, looking determined and proud.
 She dresses in green, yellow, and brown, and carries a shield.
 Yondalla has two aspects that the halflings speak of in front of others: the Provider and the Protector.
 As the Provider, she is a goddess of fertility and growing things, of birth and youth.
 She can make barren things fertile and increase the growing rate of plants and animals to any speed she chooses.

 Yondalla is the creator deity for the halfing race in Dungeons and Dragons lore, and different stories and exist throughout the source materials.
 Dallah Thaun, the Lady of Mysteries, is a deity split from Yondalla according to some lore.

 Yondalla was created by James M. Ward for the Deities and Demigods Cyclopedia (1980).
 Yondalla was detailed in the book Monster Mythology (1992), including details about her priesthood.
 Her role in the cosmology of the Planescape campaign setting was described in On Hallowed Ground (1996).
 Yondalla's role among her followers was expanded in The Complete Book of Gnomes & Halflings (1993).
 Yondalla received a very detailed description for her role in the Forgotten Realms in Demihuman Deities (1998).
 Yondalla is described as one of the good deities that celestials can serve in the supplement Warriors of Heaven (1999).

 Yondalla appears as one of the deities described in the Players Handbook for the 3.0 edition.
 Yondalla is also detailed in Deities and Demigods (2002), and her role in the Forgotten Realms is revisited in Faiths and Pantheons (2002).
 Yondalla appears in the revised Players Handbook for 3.5.
 Her priesthood is detailed for this edition in Complete Divine (2004).
 She again appears in Races of the Wild (2005).

+Reception

+Gus Wezerek, for FiveThirtyEight, reported that of the 5th Edition "class and race combinations per 100,000 characters that players created on D&D Beyond from" August 15 to September 15, 2017, halflings were the eighth most created at 5,916 total.
+The three most popular class combinations with the halfling were Rogue (1,797), Bard (801), and Monk (551).
+Wezerek noted "some of the common character choices can be explained by the game's structure of racial bonuses".